Rory Southwell: BMX ace beats serious injury to win athlete of year award

-"Humbled to receive the South West Sydney Academy of Sport major award last night at the annual dinner for athlete of the year,'' he wrote on his Facebook page yesterday.
+"Humbled to receive the South West Sydney Academy of Sport major award'' he wrote on his Facebook page.

 "Such an honour to have BMX recognised amongst so many talented athletes from many other sporting disciplines, with around 300 athletes part of the program in the region.

 "Thanks to the academy and its sponsors, my coaches Kiel Dellow and Cara Wilde, Macarthur BMX Club and Fred Furner for their support and making this program happen.

 "Thanks always to Ross Harland and Krankit Bike Gear who keeps me on the bike helping me achieve the results I strive for and doing the sport I love,'' Rory wrote.

 "It's been a great year in the SWSAS team with many goals achieved and this award is the pinnacle.

 "Felt like a rock star!''

 When academy board chairman Peter Campbell announced Rory as 2019 athlete of the year, he described him as someone who "through hard work and diligence to training has already been extremely successful in their chosen sport."Tonight's winner is definitely a very special athlete,'' Mr Campbell told the huge audience in attendance, which included NSW sport minister John Sidoti, the mayors of Camden and Wollondilly and other VIPs.